 Iran’s Nuclear Testing at Parchin Facility Confirmed

-An October 23 report from the Institute for Science and International Security confirms extensive nuclear testing at Parchin, an Iranian military facility near Tehran.
+An October 23 report from the Institute for Science and International Security think tank confirms extensive nuclear testing at Parchin, an Iranian military facility near Tehran.
 These operations are in direct violation of the Joint Comprehensive Plan of Action (jcpoa) nuclear agreement Iran implemented on Jan.
 16, 2016, along with six other nations.
 Activities at Parchin were intentionally hidden from international inspections.

 There are unending debates about whether the Islamic Republic is currently around 12 months or closer to six months from being able to produce a nuclear bomb, if it chose to do so.

 Iran has already overcome some of the obstacles to building a bomb which experts thought it had not yet overcome, based on the new report.
 This would shorten the countdown number.

 If these reports are true, how close did Iran get, and how much closer is it now?
 The answer to each of these questions could be the difference between the life and death of millions of people.

 In 2015, the International Atomic Energy Agency (iaea) published its Final Assessment regarding Iran’s nuclear program, detailing its conclusions about the Parchin military complex.
 Satellite imagery of the Parchin complex, which the iaea received in 2000, indicated a large cylinder “designed to contain the effects of detonating up to 70 kilograms of high explosives.”
 When asked about this subject in 2011, “Iran did not provide any clarification.”
 Notice how Iran acted following this accusation, as reported by the iaea: